Skip to section

-This MSc is designed as a multidisciplinary transition programme relevant to students from a wide variety of backgrounds wishing to apply their knowledge and experience in the renewable energy industry.
-The taught part of the programme addresses the technical, environmental and economic drivers that are shaping the marine renewable energy industry.
+The taught part of the degree addresses the technical, environmental and economic drivers that are shaping the marine renewable energy industry.
 An individual research project then allows students to specialise in a topic of their choice.

 Online Learning: 3 - 8 years.
 On average, our PgDip courses studied via online learning are completed in 2-3 years, while MSc courses are completed in 3-7 years.
 Most students intend to complete their studies via online learning within 2-3 years.